The Graduate Manual

 The Preliminary Examination is divided into two parts, the General Examinations and the Specials.
 The General Examinations are designed to test breadth of knowledge of classical antiquity, and the Specials more profound knowledge and control in two particular scholarly or content domains.
 The Dissertation Special is meant to help define students’ dissertation plans, the Open Special to help develop depth in a second, preferably unrelated, area.

 The General Examinations will be administered by a five-member committee appointed by the Director of Graduate Studies.
 General Ph.D. exams will be offered the first M-F-W after Spring Break in the third year; in the extraordinary event that an exam has to be repeated, exams will be offered on the first M-F-W after May 1.
-The two Special Examinations will each be set by the faculty member whom the student has chosen to guide her or his focused study.
-They may be taken at any time between September 15 and April 15 of the third year.
-The Preliminary Exam Committee, supplemented if necessary by the student’s Special directors, will evaluate all Preliminary Exams.
+Deliverables for the two Specials may be turned in any time before April 15 of the third year.
+The Preliminary Exam Committee, supplemented if necessary by the student’s Special directors, will evaluate all Preliminary Exams, including the Specials.

 The Preliminary Examination as a whole consists of the following parts: